 Try These Bourbon Cocktails

 Bourbon is delicious as a main spirit in drinks or as an accompaniment to other bold flavors.
-Try it with ginger in my Bourbon Ginger Cocktail, with coffee in this Coffee Old Fashioned, with amaretto liqueur in an Amaretto Sour, or frozen with lemon and orange in a Citrus Bourbon Slush.
-Prefer whiskey?
-Try this Maple Whiskey Sour recipe.
+Try it with ginger in my Bourbon Ginger Cocktail, with coffee in this Coffee Old Fashioned, or with ginger beer in a Kentucky Mule.

 Print the Recipe Card